Crispy Tempura Batter Recipe: The Secret to Perfect Fried Veggies

 - Egg Drop Soup Chinese

-Be sure to check out more of my easy Asian recipes and how to cook guides.
+Be sure to check out more of my easy Asian recipes and how-to-cook guides.

-Tempura Batter
+Japanese Tempura Batter

 Ingredients